HYF-Class22/agile-development-group3-hyf-redesign/planning/communication.md

 <!-- any general rules you'd like to set for your group? -->

-- Always give Feedback and Suggestions in the shared Google Doc for other members to read and review.
+- Always give Feedback and Suggestions in the Discussion on GitHub for other members to read and review.
 - Always communicate